morey-tech/managed-argocd-lab-template/README.md

 9. To apply the changes, in the top bar, click "SYNC" then "SYNCHRONIZE".

 From this Application, you can see all of the other Applications managed by it in the resource tree.
-You can click through to one of the managed Applications by clicking on the box with the arrow in the top right on the resource.
+Each child Application resource has a link to its view on the resource card.

 ## 6. Review.
 You have reached the end of the lab.
-At this point, you have an Argo CD instance that is deploying Helm charts from your repo into your cluster.
+You have an Argo CD instance deploying Helm charts from your repo into your cluster.

 The developers no longer manually deploy Helm chart changes.
-The process defining how the Helm charts are deployed, is defined declaritively.
+The Application spec describes the process for deploying the Helm charts declaratively.
 There's no longer a need for direct access to the cluster, removing the primary source of configuration drift.